AlexFalzone/DNSonChain/README.md

 <a name="license"></a>
 ## License

-This project is released under the GPL License.
+Currently there is no licence for the project.

 ## Contact

-If you have any questions or need more information, please open an issue on GitHub or contact the project owner.
+If you have any questions or need more information, please open an issue on GitHub or contact me.